 Sheryl Dampf has been working as our Operations Director since 2003, but her history with NCCS goes back to kindergarten.
-Sheryl attended NCCS K5-12th, and was a member of our very first graduating class in 1977!
+Sheryl attended NCCS from Kindergarten through 12th grade, and was a member of our very first graduating class in 1977!
 After graduating from NCCS, Sheryl attended FVCC and graduated with a degree in Childcare.
 She currently attends Ferguson Church of the Nazarene, where she serves in the nursery, toddler room and with PK5.
-When she's not at NCCS, Sheryl spends her time helping with her triplet grand-daughters (5 years old) and their big sister, who is almost 7 years old.
+When she's not at NCCS, Sheryl spends her time helping with her triplet granddaughters (5 years old) and their big sister, who is 7 years old.

 Sheryl loves being able to complete a project that she knows is going to help our school either look better or work more efficiently for our staff and students.
 She also enjoys being around our students, and at times being able to work by their side, helping to encourage them.
 She envisions that NCCS would continue to grow and expand and teach more students how to live a life dedicated to God and His purpose.